ericmitt/IotPnp/bugbash.md

 1. Prepare source code for each language.
 2. Create a device and provide the connection string.
 3. Configure IoT Explorer to find the models and to interact with the device.
-4. Note that all the sample code are in the branch **pnp-preview-refresh** in each repo.

 Availabe quickstarts and tutorials:
 1. You can test the 5 quickstart with Device SDK  (C, C#, Java, Node, Python)
 1. You can test the 2 quickstart with Service SDK (Node, Python)
 1. You can also test the 5 Tutorial with multi component devices (C#, Java, Node, Python)

-All quickstarts and tutorials are in the [IoT Plug and Play documentation](https://review.docs.microsoft.com/azure/iot-pnp/?branch=pr-en-us-121912)
+All quickstarts and tutorials are in the [IoT Plug and Play documentation](https://docs.microsoft.com/en-us/azure/iot-pnp/)

 You can also test the **Quickstart on Azure RTOS for STM32L475 device**, [download this zip file](https://microsoft-my.sharepoint.com/:u:/p/liydu/ETyQje64iM1Iu_xpWpG8Kp0BxHZJK-QtFPrqjOl_PJdBNA?e=NGGqRl) and follow the instructions in the readme pdf file.